Aliases for CXCL11 Gene

 GeneCards Summary for CXCL11 Gene

 CXCL11 (C-X-C Motif Chemokine Ligand 11) is a Protein Coding gene.
 Diseases associated with CXCL11 include Nasal Cavity Cancer and Nasal Cavity Adenocarcinoma.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Chemokine Superfamily Pathway: Human/Mouse Ligand-Receptor Interactions.
 GO annotations related to this gene include heparin binding and CXCR3 chemokine receptor binding.

 UniProtKB/Swiss-Prot for CXCL11 Gene